wrburgess/wrburgess_gui/README.md

 ## Approach

-The targeted path for building front-end interfaces for our services:
+This repo represents a "recommended path" for building front-end interfaces for Hireology services:

-* Create an independent front-end repo and application per service
+- Create an independent front-end repo and application per service
-* Utilize JavaScript/React for the application build
+- Utilize JavaScript/React for the application build
-* Use OAuth and Google for authentication in coordination with the Service Team
+- Use OAuth and Google for authentication in coordination with the Service Team
-* Host each application separately from the service
+- Host each application separately from the service

-## Recommended Application Dependencies
+## Dependencies

 - Foundation: [Node.js](https://nodejs.org/en/), [Node Version Manager](https://github.com/nvm-sh/nvm)
 - Bundling: [Parcel.js](https://parceljs.org/)